eclipse/kuksa.val/README.md

 You could also checkout the in-vehicle apps in the [kuksa.apps](https://github.com/eclipse/kuksa.apps) repo which work with the server.

 Now the apps are ready for testing.
-Run w3c-visserver using `./w3c-visserver` command and then in a separate terminal start testclient using `./testclient`.
+Run `./kuksa-val-server` command and then in a separate terminal start testclient using `./testclient`.

-Testclient should connect to the w3c-visserver and promt a message as below
+Testclient should connect to the kuksa-val-server and promt a message as below
 ![Alt text](./doc/pictures/test1.png?raw=true "test1")

 Authenticate with the server using the JWT token